naxxfish/naxxfish-dot-net/content/posts/2021-04-18-crowdfunding-witchhunt/index.md

 > but last time i put anything on top of a camera the image was black...

 Yes.
 That would be a very bad place to put a camera.
 That why you put it in the touchscreen where it can see the item of food on the board 🤷.

+*UPDATE*: turns out, they're at least partially correct!
+That metal disc was a NIR spectrometer - however, the final product (that's being crowdfunded) doesn't use this technology as they say in [their statement on Reddit](https://www.reddit.com/r/shittykickstarters/comments/msxj2f/aurora_nutrio_a_smart_cutting_board_that_scans/gv2dxv5?utm_source=share&utm_medium=web2x&context=3) that "there needs to be more research and development."

 # What, you're saying it'll be a success?